 Role To serve daily needs of surrounding community and provide a focus for day-to-day life within a community.

-To be determined at the local level, (examples include Claremont, Howrah (Shoreline), Lauderdale, Margate, Sandy Bay Shopping Employment Includes a mix of retail, community, and health services (such as GP) and small scale office-based employment servicing the local area.
+Employment Includes a mix of retail, community, and health services (such as GP) and small scale office-based employment servicing the local area.

 Commercial including retail Should offer at least one supermarket, a range of speciality shops and secondary retailing.
 Should be mix of convenience and range.
 May include discount department store.
 In rural context, often includes tourism related businesses.

+Government Services & Community infrastructure

+Residential

-Government Services & Community infrastructure Local community services, including community health facilities.
-Residential Some residential may be interspersed, although there is no emphasis on residential amenity.
+Local community services, including community health facilities.

+Some residential may be interspersed, although there is no emphasis on residential menity.

 Entertainment May include some night time activities focussed on dining or a local Hotel.

-Centre, Triabunna) Access In an urban context ideally located on a public transport corridor with at good bus services.
+Access In an urban context ideally located on a public transport corridor with at good bus services.
 Should be highly accessible by cycling or walking from surrounding area to enhance local access.

 Catchment Serves a number of suburbs but may attract people from a wider catchment on an occasional basis.